- 2 tsp vegetable oil

 - 2 garlic bulbs, cloves peeled, roughly smashed with the heel of your knife

 - 4 Asian red eschalots (see Note), finely chopped

 - 135 g (½ cup) grated palm sugar

 Oven temperatures are for conventional; if using fan-forced (convection), reduce the temperature by 20˚C. | We use Australian tablespoons and cups: 1 teaspoon equals 5 ml; 1 tablespoon equals 20 ml; 1 cup equals 250 ml. | All herbs are fresh (unless specified) and cups are lightly packed. | All vegetables are medium size and peeled, unless specified. | All eggs are 55-60 g, unless specified.

-• Chinese water spinach is available from select greengrocers and Asian food shops.
+• Asian red eschalots are available from selected greengrocers and Asian food shops.